Close up of hands being comforted after a wrongful death.

 Who can file a wrongful death claim in Texas?

-In accordance with Texas law, wrongful death lawsuits can only be filed by the deceased person’s spouse, children, or parents, or one or more of those individuals on behalf of them all.
-Or the personal representative of the deceased person’s estate may file a claim on behalf of the family members.
+Pursuant to the Texas Wrongful Death Statute, wrongful death lawsuits can only be filed by the deceased person’s spouse, children, or parents, or one or more of those individuals on behalf of them all.
+Alternatively, the personal representative of the deceased person’s estate may file a claim on behalf of the family members.

 Who Gets the Money in a Wrongful Death Lawsuit in Texas?